drnagy86/java1a-final/README.md

 ## About the project

 1. **What is the task?**
-- Menu driven program demonstrating CRUD functions
+- A menu driven program demonstrating CRUD functions
 2. **What was learned?**
 - Learned how to be more clear in a case diagram.
 Specifically, I was thinking about how the plant would need to be put in a list and how I would show that in a case diagram.
 But, that is a backwards way of thinking about it.
 It should be actor and case driven.
 - Learned about the different ways to view sorted objects in a list.
 It was difficult at first.
 I had some difficulties sorting an object by its field properties.
 Learning a little about lambda expression really aided in that.
 - Getting a better understanding of an overwritten string method.
 I also had an epiphany about how the example was done in JSON format.
 That makes sense from a perspective of where the course is leading us and how that would be useful when creating a website.
+- Learned about how the implementation doesn't always follow the initial plan.
+I got experience with solving a problem one way and then learning how there could be a better way.
+Or even that the way that I thought it should be solved didn’t work the way I had intended and learning the correct way to do it.

 ## Use Case Diagram